 The inductive research approach is also known as inductive reasoning begins with observation and theories which the researcher proposes at the end of the research process.

 An inductive research approach researcher generally uses for executing Qualitative research.
 Researcher generally utilizes inductive reasoning when they have no idea about research results.
-It is inductive reasoning which enables the researcher to provide a proper explanation about the occurrence of a particular situation.
+It is inductive reasoning which enables the researcher to provide a proper explanation of the occurrence of a particular situation.
 Investigator also applies an inductive research approach for such for executing research on such topics on which there is no existing literature.

 Example of inductive logic: The coin which boy pulled from the bag is a penny.
 That coin is a Penny.
 A second coin from the bag is a penny.
 Therefore, all the coins in the bag are pennies.

 Example 2.
 An Airline has 100 flights which have flights which you have observed.
 All flights get delayed.
 After a continuous delay of 100 flights, but still, you can’t make the assumption that 101 flights will also be delayed.

 Deductive reasoning is a research approach that is based on the general idea of creating particular situations.
 It is a research Approach that is related to Positivism research philosophy.